 - Maintain an open dialogue – Try talking with your loved one about how they’re feeling.
 If they’re private about their feelings or persistent that nothing is wrong, just be there for them as you would a friend.

 - Know when to get help – It’s never too late in life to make a commitment to wellbeing.
-Encourage your loved one to talk to a doctor about their symptoms or visit a counselor that can provide guidance and strategies to manage depression and work towards a happier, healthier life.
+Encourage your loved one to talk to a doctor about their symptoms or visit a counsellor that can provide guidance and strategies to manage depression and work towards a happier, healthier life.

-At Your Counselling, we work with seniors and older adults in Calgary to cope with major life changes, recover from depression and begin leading a happy, healthy life again.
+At Your Counselling Ltd, we work with seniors and older adults in Calgary to cope with major life changes, recover from depression and begin leading a happy, healthy life again.
 If you or a loved one are struggling, contact us today for a Free Consultation and take the first step towards a better life.